Nikola Tesla and His Wonderful Inventions

 –NIKOLA TESLA

-Nikola Tesla, a Serbian physicist, an engineer and an inventor who obtained around 200 patents worldwide during his lifetime.
-To be precise, there are 278 patents issued in the name of Tesla out of which 112 are granted in the US.
-He is well known for designing the alternating current (AC) electric system, which is a predominant electrical system used across the world today and is also the inventor of ‘Tesla coil’ used in radio technology.
+Nikola Tesla was a Serbian physicist, engineer, and inventor.
+He obtained around 200 patents worldwide during his lifetime.
+In total, 278 patents were issued in his name, and 112 of them were granted in the United States.
+He is well known for designing the alternating current (AC) electric system, which remains a predominant electrical system used across the world.
+He also invented the Tesla coil, an essential device in radio technology.

-COIL FOR ELECTRO MAGNETS [US512340]9th January 1894
+COIL FOR ELECTRO MAGNETS [US512340] – 9th January 1894

 TURBINE [US1061206] – 6TH May 1913